 Charlotte Eaton – Chair

-Charlotte Eaton is currently at Arm – a company that designs chips, software and device architecture.
-Charlotte works as Vice President of Arm’s People Team, leading on all areas of driving a progressive organisation including technology, culture, and organisational growth.
-Prior to Arm, Charlotte was at Kraft Heinz and Barclays.
+Charlotte Eaton is currently the Chief People Officer at OVO Energy, leading the People team and all aspects of the People agenda.
+Prior to OVO Energy, Charlotte was at Arm, Kraft Heinz and Barclays.
 Charlotte has performed a variety of roles over this time with significant experience in business partnering and people leadership.

 Edleen John FCIPD is a multi-award-winning Diversity, Inclusion, Belonging & Culture Expert & Consultant.
 She is a British-born Sierra Leonean, who grew up in South-East London after moving back to the UK as a toddler.
 After completing her studies at Cambridge University, Edleen started her career as an Investment Banker at Lehman Brothers and has held a variety of revenue-generating and support-function roles across the Financial Services sector including Insurance Broking at Lloyd’s of London, Graduate Recruitment at Nomura, Vice President at Morgan Stanley and as a Director and the Co-Head of Inclusion, Diversity and Social Equality at KPMG.
 Aside from her day job, Edleen has dedicated her personal time to driving for change in society and is a School Governor at a community special school for young people with severe and profound disabilities, a Director of Tech Talent Charter and sits on the Inclusion Advisory Board of the FA.